wyndchyme/mc3ds-modern/README.md

 **Q: How large is Modernization MegaPack?**

-_A: As of v1.5.1, the extracted files amount to 30.8 MB._
+_A: As of v1.5.2, the extracted files amount to around 31 MB._

 **Q: Does Modernization MegaPack affect world generation?**